Overview

 The Expires time period should be long enough to ensure it doesn’t continually expire, and short enough for best practice security.
 Long lasting secrets are not advisable.

-Once the secret is created, securely note down both the Value and Secret ID.
+Once the secret is created, securely note down the Value of the secret.

-You will need these in the next section.
+You will need this in the next section.

 1.2.3.
 Granting Graph API Permissions